spectrocloud/tutorials/README.md

 - [Deploy an Edge cluster on VMware](./edge/vmware/README.md) - Learn how to deploy an Edge cluster on VMware.
 [Link](https://docs.spectrocloud.com/clusters/edge/site-deployment/deploy-cluster)

+## Patterns

+The following patterns are available:

+- [Cluster Profile Management Patterns](./terraform/cp-management/README.md) - Learn how to manage cluster profiles using Terraform by reviewing the different patterns available.

 ## Docker

 All the tutorials are available in a Docker image that you can use to get started with the tutorials.